videogame-archive/romhack-archive/README.md

 This repository contains in a 'structured' way, both 'information' and 'patches' related with romhacks.

-The project goal is to 'normalize' the original patches distributed into a structure that is easier to process to deliver database (DAT) files to use in rom managers to help validate and archive collections.
+The project goal is to 'normalize' the original patches distributed into a structure that is easier to process to deliver database (DAT) files.
+These database files are used in rom managers to help validate and archive collections.

 **YOU WILL NOT FIND ROMS HERE**